 Small business often relies on the knowledge and skills of a small number of employees.
 The departure of any one of these employees (through resignation or retirement) can be costly and result in the loss of important business knowledge.
 New opportunities can also emerge for your business that require your workforce to change.

-Workforce planning can help your business to better compete for employees and skills, now and into the future.
+Workforce planning can help your business to better compete for employees and skills.
 This is especially important during times of change.

 Workforce planning that is integrated with business planning (see Figure 2) can help your business to: